top of page

 Teaching Philosophy & Goals

-As an advisor, I see my job as that of a mentor to a young colleague and therefore utilize a junior colleague model in my student advising.
-As a mentor, I also see my job as one of providing opportunities to for students to develop in both their academic and professional lives.
-To these ends, for my advisees I am not working with on a specific project, I strive to have at least one meeting per semester that is not directly related to course scheduling.
-The purpose of these meetings is two-fold.
+As a mentor, I utilize a junior colleague model.
+I also see my job as one of providing opportunities for students to develop in both their academic and professional lives.
+I strive to have at least one meeting per semester that is not directly related to courses or academic progress.
 First, I want to know each student’s overall academic and professional goals.
-This allows me to provide them with both resources and contacts in companies, organizations, and schools and information on the day-to -day requirements of work and going to graduate school, based on either my own direct experience or the experience of my colleagues with whom I recommend the students make contact.
+This allows me to provide them with both resources and contacts in companies, organizations, and schools and information on the day-to -day requirements of work or subsequent academic study.
 Second, I want my students to have an opportunity to discuss how they are doing, overall, in meeting their academic and professional goals.
-This allows me to serve as a resource for helping them through any personal, social, or other impediments to meeting these goals.
-For students with whom I am working on a project, I schedule weekly lab meetings, during which time we discuss all the current projects in the lab.
-During these meetings, I view my role as a facilitator and guide.
-I want my students to have the freedom to develop and discuss new ideas and solutions as equals without feeling they must do only what I say while also being available to provide assistance and support when they encounter difficulty.
+This allows me to serve as a resource for helping them through any impediments to meeting these goals.
+When students are working with me on clinical or research projects, we have weekly lab meetings, during which I view my role as a facilitator and guide.
+I want my students to have the freedom to develop and discuss new ideas and solutions as equals while also being available to provide assistance and support as a senior colleague when they encounter difficulty.
 My final job as a mentor is to ignite an enthusiasm and passion in my students just as my mentors did with me.
-To that end, I strive to by excited by every idea my students have and encourage my students in all that they do by utilizing a constructive, shaping approach to teaching them the skills they need.

 bottom of page